vatnz-dev/sops/docs/controller-skills/separation.md

 - Procedural towers processing aircraft at altitudes below usable surveillance
 - Making more efficient use of runways at major aerodromes by allowing departures to roll with aircraft on final
-- Processing VFR aircraft arriving or departing during a busy established sequence (e.g. helicopter operations at Sydney)
+- Processing VFR aircraft arriving or departing during a busy established sequence (e.g. VFR operations at Auckland or Wellington)

 ### Pilot Responsibility